Apirone/apirone-sdk-php/docs/five-steps-guide.md

 ```

-If you already have an account, you [can create](settings#use-existing-account) a Settings object using the account ID and transfer key as parameters.
+If you have already had an account, you [can create](settings#use-existing-account) a Settings object using the account ID and transfer key as parameters.

 ```php
 $settings = Settings::fromExistingAccount('account-id', 'transfer-key');